Wine (software): Corporate sponsorship

 The main corporate sponsor of Wine is CodeWeavers, which employs Julliard and many other Wine developers to work on Wine and on CrossOver, CodeWeavers' supported version of Wine.
 CrossOver includes some application-specific tweaks not considered suitable for the upstream version, as well as some additional proprietary components.

-The involvement of Corel for a time assisted the project, chiefly by employing Julliard and others to work on it.
+Canadian software developer Corel for a time assisted the project, chiefly by employing Julliard and others to work on it.
 Corel had an interest in porting WordPerfect Office, its office suite, to Linux (especially Corel Linux).
 Corel later cancelled all Linux-related projects after Microsoft made major investments in Corel, stopping their Wine effort.

 Other corporate sponsors include Google, which hired CodeWeavers to fix Wine so Picasa ran well enough to be ported directly to Linux using the same binary as on Windows; Google later paid for improvements to Wine's support for Adobe Photoshop CS2.
 Wine is also a regular beneficiary of Google's Summer of Code program.

 Valve works with CodeWeavers to develop Proton, a Wine-based compatibility layer for Microsoft Windows games to run on Linux-based operating systems.
-Proton includes several patches that upstream Wine won't accept for various reasons, such as Linux-specific implementations of Win32 functions.
-Valve's involvement in the development of Proton (and, thus, the improvement of Linux gaming) has helped to improve Wine compatibility with Windows games.
+Proton includes several patches that upstream Wine does not accept for various reasons, such as Linux-specific implementations of Win32 functions.